 Normally, for an easy trek, you need not be very physically fit.
 But still, earlier exercise is a good selection.
 Here, you are going to Kanchenjunga Circuit Trek, which is a Moderate to Strenuous level, so you need well training to make your journey more comfortable and memorable.

 Best Time for Kanchenjunga Circuit Trek:

-Nepal we have mainly two trekking seasons; spring (March, April, May) and autumn (September, October, November).
-Autumn is one of the best trekking seasons, the weather is perfect with pleasant temperatures and falls many festivals, especially Dashain and Tihar.
-So, most of the trekkers trigger their plan during this time.
+In Nepal, we have mainly two trekking seasons; spring (March, April, May) and autumn (September, October, and November).
+Autumn is one of the best trekking seasons, the weather is perfect with pleasant temperatures and falls during many festivals, especially Dashain and Tihar.
+So, most trekkers trigger their plan during this time.
 Likewise, spring is nature blooming the season full of Rhododendron flowers and greenery everywhere.
-If you are looking for different vegetation and flowering beneath the gigantic Himalaya range, spring is perfect.
+If you are looking for different vegetation and flowering beneath the gigantic Himalayas range, spring is perfect.
 Most of the expeditions operated during the spring season, you may see some Expedition groups in the Kanchenjunga Base camp as well.

-Monsoon and winter are not a good time for the Kanchenjunga Circuit Trek.
+Monsoon and winter are not good times for the Kanchenjunga Circuit Trek.
 If you visit here during winter, it will be freezing cold in the high elevation and the monsoon will drop rain a lot and might be the cause of blocking the road by the landslide of the flood.
-Still, you want the try this season we are here to support you.
+Still, if you want the try this season we are here to support you.